danyill/open-scd/ROADMAP.md

    - Allow reassignment or provide API to allow reassignment of LGOS and LSVS ([#1038](https://github.com/openscd/open-scd/issues/1038))
    - Support updating of configuration revision (low-priority, see [#562](https://github.com/openscd/open-scd/issues/562))
    - (If possible) allow single click three-phase connections (low-priority, see [#1088](https://github.com/openscd/open-scd/issues/1088))

+1. Export IID file ([#361](https://github.com/openscd/open-scd/issues/361)) - this is useful as some software (GE Enervista) doesn't allow import of configuration parameters from an SCD file.